dannguyen/journalism-syllabi/README.md

 <a href="http://condor.depaul.edu/elawler/cmn377.htm">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The course is designed to go beyond the inverted pyramid of basic newswriting and focus on some of the sophisticated newsgathering techniques used by journalists.
+        The course is designed to go beyond the inverted pyramid of basic newswriting and focus on some of the sophisticated newsgathering techniques used by journalists.
 As is true with any story, Advanced Reporting begins with an idea.
 Story generation techniques will be examined in the class.
-Interviewin...</em></p>
+Interviewin
+        </small></p>

         <p>Instructors: Edmund Lawler</p>
     </td>
     <td>
-        DePaul University
+        <small>DePaul University</small>
     </td>
   </tr>